cvg/lamaria/README.md

 Ground truth files are automatically downloaded for the training sequences.

 **💣 Please note that the full archive is very large (~3.5 TB).
-Download full sets only if you have sufficient storage 💣.**
+Download full sets only if you have sufficient storage.**

 #### Some example commands